amaranth-lang/amaranth/docs/lang.rst

    >>> a + 1
    (+ (sig a) (const 1'd1))

-Although the syntax is similar, it is important to remember that nMigen values exist on a higher level of abstraction than Python values.
-For example, expressions that include nMigen values cannot be used in Python control flow structures:
+Although the syntax is similar, it is important to remember that Amaranth values exist on a higher level of abstraction than Python values.
+For example, expressions that include Amaranth values cannot be used in Python control flow structures:

 .. doctest::